graffen/xmpp.dk/_pages/01_connect.md

 ## To create a @xmpp.dk account
 Registration is handled in-band by your Jabber/XMPP client.
 This is the only way to create an account on xmpp.dk.

-Simply add username@xmpp.dk in your client and click “register” or check the box to “create this account on the server” to sign up.
+Simply add _username_@xmpp.dk in your client and click “register” or check the box to “create this account on the server” to sign up.

 ## Connection Information